Landeplage/com.landeaudio.easing/README.md

 A unity package containing a single script that lets you use the various easing functions written by [Robert Penner](https://robertpenner.com/easing/).
 C# implementation written by [C.J.
 Kimberlin](http://cjkimberlin.com).

+The main purpose of this library is procedural animation.
+For example showing and hiding UI elements, or animating a cash value indicator.

 ## Installation

 In Unity, click "Install package from git URL...".